danthedrummer/HuddlOut_server/README.md

 **EXAMPLE:** *api/auth/register?username=john%20doe&password=plain_pw*

-**RETURNS:** *"invalid params" if invalid params, "occupied username" if username already taken, "invalid username" if invalid username, "invalid password" if password is invalid, "success" if registration successful*
+**RETURNS:** *"invalid params" if invalid params, "occupied username" if username already taken, "invalid username" if invalid username, "invalid password" if password is invalid, token if registration successful*

 **NOTES:** *Username must be between 7 and 20 characters.
 Password must be between 7 and 50 characters.*